NGMunia/ENCOR-LAB/README.md

 NAT:

   - The router labeled as 'HTTP' operates in a manner that emulates the functionality of a web server.
   - Port forwarding measures have been appropriately established on the router denoted as R4, thereby enabling the accessibility of the HTTP service through the following endpoint: http://44.67.28.4/.
+This service can be accessed via PC2 on CUSt-A

 Assurance: